Life Snippets Daily snippets of life in our homesteading madness. Welcome to the party, rockstars.

 Today is a day that I have been waiting for for a very, very long time.
 The day when The Elliott Homestead Family Table comes forth to you, my readers!
 I’ve been tucked away in my closet hiding from my children, I mean working hard, for the last year and a half to bring this cookbook

+Oh, Rhubarb Chutney, you make my heart sing.
 Even though I didn’t grow up eating chutneys, I will admit that they’re a nostalgic food for me.
 Not for the memories of eating them, perhaps, but for the memories I hold watching Hugh Fearnley-Whittingstale cook them on River Cottage.
-It’s no secret that I’ve got a crush on Hugh, and well, the entire River
+It’s no secret that I’ve got a

 Tis the season, my friends.
 For greens.
 Though… let’s face it… it’s pretty much always the season for greens.
 Greens in the fall.
 Greens in the winter.
 Greens in the spring.
 Greens in the… see where this is going?
 We’ve got greens coming out of our eyeballs and sprouting from our ears.
 Mustard greens.
 Kale.